femmyte/data-ninjas/README.md

 # ETL PROCESSES WITH BASH SCRIPT TO MANAGE CoreDataEngineers' data infrastructure

-this project aim to perform a simple ETL processing that includes
+This project aim to perform a simple ETL processing that includes

-1. **Extract**: it Download a CSV file usin curl from the internet and saved it inside the [raw dirctory](./raw/).
+1. **Extract**: it Downloads a CSV file using curl from the internet and saved it inside the [raw dirctory](./raw/).
 2. **Transform**: After downloading the file, a simple transformation was made to the file by renaming the column named Variable_code to variable_code.
-   After whch, I selected year, Value, Units, and variable_code column, and saved the content of these selected columns into a file named 2023_year_finance.csv.
+   After which, we selected year, Value, Units, and variable_code column, and saved the content of these selected columns into a file named 2023_year_finance.csv.
 2023_year_finance.csv file is saved in [Transformed directory](./Transformed/).
-The bash script confirm that every process ran succesfully by echoing each process.
+The bash script confirms that every process ran succesfully by echoing each process.
 3. **Load:** After transformation, the transformed data was finally moved to [Gold Directory](./Gold/).